 Cost to join the AGA

 Even at this early stage of the AGA we personally believe the conflict of interest is just too big to get around.
-It’s sort of like the chickens asking the wolves to take care of their security fencing.
+At this point in time it’s like the chickens asking the wolves to take care of their security fencing.